tigerabrodi/all-my-notes/PROJECT_IDEAS_TYPESCRIPT.md

 - replicate the tweet UI.

+- small photo editing tool

 - Ecommerce app with commercejs

-- Landing page with my top 5 naruto characters and their lessons
+- Landing page with my top 3 naruto characters and their lessons

+- a site with my top 10 naruto sound tracks

 - mini miro/excalidraw thing with liveblocks and solid.js